 When you set up an investment account so that you automatically take money out on a regular basis, it's called a systematic withdrawal.
-Why do it?
-Because it can simplify personal money management, particularly in retirement, and it can avoid tax issues.
+A systematic withdrawal can simplify personal money management, particularly in retirement.
+It can also help you avoid tax issues.

-How Does a Systematic Withdrawal Plan Work?
+How a Systematic Withdrawal Plan Works

 Making Tax Time Easier

-The Downside to Systematic Withdrawals
+The Downside of Systematic Withdrawals

 Alternatives to Systematic Withdrawals

 Then you can rebalance your account once a year, selling the investments that had the highest rate of return and using the proceeds to replenish the funds spent from the money market fund.

 Other alternatives to a systematic withdrawal plan include:

-So what's the best withdrawal plan for you?
+So, what's the best withdrawal plan for you?
 It depends on your personal financial circumstances, your age, and your tolerance for risk.
 Each type of withdrawal plan has its pros and cons, so the one that's best suited to you might not be suitable for someone else.